gaehlerm/SoftwareEngineering/README.md

 The SRP has already been explained at the very beginning of this book due to its high importance.

 ## Open Closed Principle

+// OCP is always a tradeoff what it is closed and open for.
+Adding more types or more functionality? [https://youtu.be/fwXaRH5ffJM]

 The Open Closed Principle (OCP) was first mentioned by Bertrand Meyer in 1988.
 It says that an object should be open for extension and closed for modification.
 The original version states that one should use inheritance to achieve this goal.
 [Object-Oriented Software Construction, B. Mayer] This is an unfortunate choice.
 Robert C. Martin suggested using interfaces instead.
 Interfaces allow you to add as many implementations at comparably low cost, while it is fairly expensive to change the interface itself.
 Each class implementing that interface would have to be changed as well.